Substances: Bisphenol A

 - Core Study: A two-year guideline-compliant study of potential BPA toxicity in rats, which was conducted according to federal regulatory and statutory guidelines for toxicity testing.

-- Grantee Studies: Studies conducted by university researchers but testing a broader range of health endpoints, including genetic impacts, cardiovascular disease, obesity, and behavior.
+- Grantee Studies: Studies conducted by university researchers but testing a range of additional endpoints.
 The Grantee Studies used animals raised in the same conditions and exposed to the same doses of BPA as the Core Study.

 The CLARITY-BPA program was overseen by a steering committee with members from NTP, NIEHS, NCTR, and researchers from the grantee institutions.
 In addition, an external scientific panel of three scientists provided overall programmatic guidance and offered advice in the management and technical performance of the research.